radcliffkey/paradigms/README.md

 # paradigms
-semi-supervised morphology based on Monson(2009).
+Semi-supervised morphology based on Monson(2009).
+Master's thesis by Radoslav Klic supervised by Jiri Hana.